DANCING PANDAS

 The diverse architecture of the Uzbeks.

-Uzbekistan is known for its stunning and diverse architecture.
+To visit Uzbekistan is to known for its stunning and diverse architecture.
 The country is home to a wide variety of architectural styles, from the ancient mosques and madrasas of Samarkand, Bukhara and Khiva to the Soviet-era buildings of Tashkent.

 The Soviet-Era metro in Tashkent is one of the best examples of the art and architecture of that time.
 It is known for its beautiful and ornate stations, which are decorated with marble, mosaics, and chandeliers.
 The stations are also known for their deep tunnels, which can reach up to 80 meters below ground.